fictional-pancake/turbo-spork/tonyjournal.md

+###### 5/6/16
+This week we are starting to implement spells.
+We came up with a couple ideas for spells we could potentially implement, including a "turbo spork" that kills random units, which would be pretty hard to balance.
+One we are actually implementing is a spell to freeze a node temporarily and prevent anything from happening on that node while it is frozen.
+Another would temporarily speed up the unit production of a friendly node.
+I am working on the freezing a node one right now.
+I can't actually do the whole thing because we haven't written support for spells in the first place yet.
+We are thinking that there will be some spot (probably a node) where you can send units to be sacrificed, and each unit that dies gives you 1 energy.
+Energy would be used to cast spells, instead of some other method of limiting casts like cooldowns.
+This node will probably be either in the middle of the map or the bottom center so that no player is closer to it than the other.
+Still, on unfair maps, it might be easier for one player to send units than the other, which could be a slight problem.

 ###### 4/29/16
 We've finished simplifying win detection.
 It now looks through every UnitGroup and every node and if they both belong entirely to one player, that player